Can Hamsters Survive Wet Tail (Answered!)

 Without proper treatment, hamsters with a wet tail can only survive a few days.
 The average treatment for wet tail lasts about two weeks, but your hamster may need to be treated for longer if the symptoms are severe.
 After the initial treatment, your hamster will need to be monitored closely for any relapse of symptoms.

-Wet tail is a condition that can affect hamsters of all ages, but is most commonly seen in young hamsters between the ages of four and eight weeks old.
 The condition is characterized by diarrhea, which can lead to dehydration and death if left untreated.
 Wet tail is caused by a number of different bacteria, but the most common is Streptococcus.

-There are three types of a wet tail in hamsters: mild, moderate, and severe.
+There are three types of wet tail in hamsters: mild, moderate, and severe.
 Mild cases may only last a few days and the hamster may only show signs of diarrhea.
 Moderate cases may last up to two weeks and the hamster may lose weight and have bloody diarrhea.

 Severe cases can last for several weeks and the hamster may be extremely thin, have very bloody diarrhea, and may die.